Using Different Learning Styles in Homeschooling

 Visual learners are those who prefer learning by observing things.
-Using pictures, images, diagrams, whiteboards and more helps these types of learners understand information better.
-These students can easily visualize information, have a good sense of direction and usually likes to draw and doodle.
+Using visual aids such as pictures, images, diagrams, and whiteboards help these learners understand information better.
+They easily visualize information, have a good sense of direction and usually like to draw and doodle.
 Learn more on our Visual Learner page.

 Aural (auditory) Learner

 Sound and music appeal to these learners who typically have a good sense of rhythm.
 These learners are usually singers or musicians who are familiar with different instruments and the sounds they make.
 Aural learners are good listeners who normally learn best through verbal presentations like lectures and speeches.
 Learn more on our Auditory Learners page.

 Verbal (linguistic) Learner